NatLibFi/Finto-suggestions/documentation/HOWTO_update_and_fresh_install.md

 Go to the api container console and run migration upgrade the database, if everything went ok continue to next section.

+You can also drop entire database and then run the migration.
+This can be done in the database by running next following commands:
+DROP SCHEMA public CASCADE;
+CREATE SCHEMA public;

 ### 2.5 OPTIONAL: Fetch old data from GitHub issue tracker

 DISCLAIMER: this should be run only once, if this is not 100% run end whole database should be truncated.